lauraBaakman/Multi-Agent-Systems/README.md

         * truth_value is a boolean
         * motivation is the motivation as html.
         * model is the (updated) model in the same format as in the request.
-    - 400: With a error title and message.
+    - 400: With a error title and message, if there is an error when evaluation or parsing.
+    - 500: With a error title and message, if something else goes wrong.

 ### /logics ###
 * GET